Manideep-0503/LLM_Detect_AI_Generated_text/README.md

 # LLM_Detect_AI_Generated_text
-You can find the code in Detect_Model.ipynb
+You can find the mid-eval code in Detect_Model.ipynb

+The final version of the code is available in DetectAItext.ipynb